elgervb/skeletonSPA/README.md

 ### Run ###
 There are actually 2 ways to run the skeleton

-* copy it to a existing webserver
+* copy it in a existing webserver
 * run with browser-sync (http://www.browsersync.io/)
 ```ShellSession
 	gulp start